-The GOAL (Gains of Adult Learning) program offers three majors and two degrees to help the adult student with two or more years of college complete a baccalaureate degree.
-The four majors are: (1) Business Administration, (2) Computer Information Systems, (3) Human Development, and (4) Organizational Management.
-The concentration is: Computer Information Systems Concentration (20 sh).
+The GOAL (Gains of Adult Learning) program offers five majors and two degrees to help the adult student with at least 12 semester hours of college credit complete a baccalaureate degree.
+The five majors are: (1) Business Administration, (2) Computer Information Systems, (3) Human Development, (4) Nonprofit Management, and (5) Organizational Management and Leadership.
 The two certificates are: (1) Business Information Systems Certificate (12 sh), and (2) Certification in Web Development for Business (12 sh).
 The two degrees are: (1) Bachelor of General Studies (B.G.S.) and (2) Bachelor of Arts (B.A.).
 The difference between the two degrees is in the general education requirements (see below).
 Students complete their degree through two components: (1) Credit for Prior Learning (up to 20 semester hours for learning on the job, in seminars, or individually); and (2) instructional modules offered one four-hour session per week in seven-week courses.